 Image: Build Your Own Horizon / Kinsale, 2020 prototype cutout, ink on paper, 10 x 29cm

-Present work
+Recent work

 Vessels 2019-22 is a series of paintings developed through the pandemic, conceived as a visual thought experiment that uses Venn Diagrams to establish a self-directed internal logic as a systematic approach to making paintings.
-It explores the history of vessels and how their shapes change through time revealing specific cultural identities.
-Reducing them to silhouettes, seven basic shapes were chosen from Turkey, Iran, North America, Sudan, Thailand, Pakistan and Syria superimposing them on top of each other to suggest Venn Diagrams creating the illusion of layers through colour juxtaposition.
+It explores the history of vessels and how their shapes change through time, revealing specific cultural identities.
+Reducing them to silhouettes, seven basic shapes were chosen from Turkey, Iran, North America, Sudan, Thailand, Pakistan and Syria, superimposing them on top of each other to suggest Venn Diagrams, creating the illusion of layers through colour juxtaposition.
 The vessels have been chosen because of their multi-time, multi-national and geo-political implications.

 Past work